 The wind vane is fastened to the rear cover of the generator.
 Insert the wind vane and the mounting plate into the groove.
-From the back-view the mounting sheet must be on the right side.
+From the back-view the mounting plate must be on the right side.
 Now insert the two socket cap screws M8 x 20 and tighten them at 30 Nm.
-These srcews have a TUFLOK coating against loosening.